geoschem/GCClassic/docs/source/running/running-gcclassic.rst

    :ref:`software <software-requirements>` for GEOS-Chem Classic. |br|
    |br|

 #.
-Make sure that you have :ref:`properly configured your Unix
+Make sure that you have :ref:`properly configured your
-   environment <config-overview>`.
+   login environment <config-overview>`.

 .. _each-time-setup: